samdavidnwabanne/AI-Automation-Robotics-Journey/Week-01/Day-05.md

 ## Overview

 This is my first practical AI automation workflow, built with n8n.
-The workflow receives user feedback, sends it to an AI model for processing and summarisation, and saves the original feedback along with the AI-generated summary to Google Sheets — turning unstructured, free-text feedback into a consistent, reviewable format with no manual data entry.
+The workflow receives user feedback, sends it to an AI model for processing and summarisation, and saves the original feedback along with the AI-generated summary to Google Sheets, turning unstructured, free text feedback into a consistent, reviewable format with no manual data entry.

 ## Workflow